 Maintaining a Deck

-At Allweather Wood, for more than 30 years, our team has installed decks and fences in Edmonton.
-Allweather Wood provides a wide selection of the best decking materials and railings including cedar, treated lumber, vinyl, or composite decking suitable for a relaxing living space outdoors.
+At Cedar Village, for more than 30 years, our team has installed decks and fences in Edmonton.
+Cedar Village provides a wide selection of the best decking materials and railings including cedar, treated lumber, vinyl, or composite decking suitable for a relaxing living space outdoors.
 Here are a few suggestions we’ve pulled together to help answer your maintenance concerns.

 As a high-traffic area, there’s the constant wear and tear, and exposure to the sun and rain.
 Keeping your deck looking new season after season has two benefits, first is its look, and second is its structure.